thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 ## Components with External Assets

 Another component feature allows us to load HTML and styles from external files: using URLs in the metadata configuration block.
-Refactoring a component's code, HTML, and CSS into three separate files [in the same package] is a common best-practice.
+Refactoring a component's code, HTML, and CSS into three separate files [in the same package] is a common [Angular 2 Best-Practice](https://angular.io/docs/ts/latest/guide/style-guide.html#!#components).

 *  header.component.ts
 *  header.component.html